 If you’ve been diagnosed with pulmonary fibrosis, including IPF, our organiser can help you take care of yourself and feel more in control.

 Choose the pages that you feel will help you.
-Some pages you might want to take along to appointments with your health care professional, others you could share with your family, carers and friends.
-And some are for you so you have all the details you want in just one place.
+You might want to take some pages to appointments with your health care professional, others you could share with your family, carers and friends.
+And some are for you, so you have all the details you want in one place.

-Keep details of anyone you may need to contact about your pulmonary fibrosis all together
+- About me and my key contacts - keep details of anyone you may need to contact about your pulmonary fibrosis all together.

 Here are some ideas about the questions you might want to ask your health care professionals at different times during your diagnosis and treatment.